Wanyama: Montreal Impact sign Kenya star from Tottenham Hotspur | Goal.com

 Wanyama also spoke of his excitement at a fresh start alongside the Impact's famous coach, ex-Arsenal legend Thierry Henry, where he will become the club's second Designated Player alongside fellow midfielder Saphir Taider.

-“I’m really happy to join an exciting club like the Montreal Impact," Wanyama said.
+“I’m really happy to join an exciting club like the Montreal Impact," Wanyama told Montreal Impact official website.

 “MLS continues to grow every season and I’m looking forward to bringing further awareness to this team, city, and league across Africa.